 Then type the blue light intensities to be used by selecting an integer between 0 and 3000 and separate each intensity from the next with a comma into the field named Blue Intensities [1-TXT].

-SCREEN: To be provided by the authors: The integers being typed into the field Blue Intensities TEXT: See the text for details on number’s conversion into blue light intensities.
+SCREEN: To be provided by the authors: The integers being typed into the field Blue Intensities TEXT: See the text for details on conversion of numbers into blue light intensities.

 Type the length of time, for each blue light intensity, into the field named Blue Duration [1].

-SCREEN: To be provided by the authors: Number is being typed in the field Blue Duration
+SCREEN: To be provided by the authors: Numbers are being typed in the field Blue Duration

 Press Start Experiment in the middle section of the screen.
 In the lower part of the screen, eight hyphens and the “Starting Experiment” message will appear [1].